In the time you spent on work email this year, someone climbed Mount Everest twice.

 1. Stop making the whole team read an email when only one person needs to answer it

-Many people are part of group email aliases or distribution lists at work, with addresses like sales@ or contact@.
-The problem with these?
+Many people are part of group email aliases or distribution lists at work, with addresses like [email protected] or [email protected] The problem with these?
 They turn one email into multiple: every person on the list gets a copy of every email.
 This is time-consuming and confusing.
-Everyone has to read the email, and no one knows who's answered unless you reply-all (which creates more email...)
+Everyone has to read the email, and no one knows who’s answered unless you reply-all (which creates more email...)

 That’s why we built Front, a shared inbox that allows you and your team to work on emails together.
 Instead of everyone getting a copy of the same group email, you all access the same single copy in a shared inbox.
 When a teammate replies to an email, everyone can see it and move along.
 This saves everyone a lot of time (and confusion) — only one person has to spend time reading through an email to respond.